dvodia00/dvodia00.github.io/materials/content.en.md

 - What are my goals in life?
 - What is really important to me?
+- Is my life how I want it to be?
 - What would I like to start doing next?
 - Is my life now how I really want it to be?
 - How can I make my life the way I want it to be?